rai-dorzback/Flow-State-Kanban/README.md

 - Add a submit/cancel button for the title editing.
 - Add color picker for each column background, put picker to right of column title
 - Toggle dark/light/charcuterie/Y2k mode
-- Add color picker to NewTaskForm so user can pick color of each task as well
+- Add color picker to NewTaskForm so user can pick color of each task as Ill
 - Add a secret easter egg charcuterie board mode.
 All the tasks will become cheese/boards will be wooden, etc.
 - Add team-collaboration/assign tasks to a person
 - Allow users to make more columns and rename the columns